Club Náutico: History

+Ownership of Club Náutico was seized by the government in the 1960s, and the club was converted into the Félix Elmuza Workers' Social Circle.
+As a Workers' Social Circle, it was used as a private club for members of government unions and has fallen into disrepair through decades of neglect.
+In 2018, the Ministry of Tourism announced a plan to convert the sites into tourist destinations.

 Architecture

 Borges used a catenary arch, similar to those used in the Tropicana.

 There is a color differentiation at the Club Náutico between the blue, and smooth surface of the architectural covering of the arch and the white structure above.
 The arches at the Club Náutico lack the architectural and structural purity that Borges achieved at the Tropicana as most of the arches there are for the most part self-supporting.
 Here as in the Tropicana Borges used the difference in height between arches to insert a clear glass skylight.
 The floors are polished concrete.